onkelbeh/HomeAssistantRepository/README.md

 ## Authors welcome
 If you are author of an integration / component or other stuff related to Home Assistant and if I have your stuff not already added, please file a pull request, or just drop me a note.
 For adding a component, I need a release file in tar.gz or zip format.
 Tagged releases on Github are OK, but a Pypi `SDIST` tar.gz source release would be preferred, because I can automatically merge it and it will use Gentoo's mirror system.
 Most of the integrations/components do both.
 I cannot add packages only available in wheels format.
 Please make sure you have a proper license assigned, selected license should be unique on all platforms (Pypi/Github/Sourceforge).

+## Python 3.9 Support
+Just cloned a box for first tests. but it is too early to try bigger things, most of the dependencies from Main Repo are ready, but some are still missing.
+Forking them only for adding compatibility would get out of hand.
+So we just wait a bit.... things are moving fast.

 ## Python 3.8 Support
 Since 0.114.4 (09/2020) everything compiles fine on Python 3.8.
-Still cleaning up, I did not yet any production test on Python 3.8, but I will very soon.
+Still some smaller things to clean up.
+I upgraded my production box to Python 3.8 ONLY on 2020/09/12.
 Everything looks good.
-I am doing most of the tests/work on a box with Python 3.8 only.
-Before a new release of the app-misc/homeassistant Ebuild is made, I make sure all important components also compile on 3.7.

-Today (2020/09/12) I updated my productive box to Python 3.8.5.
-And, finally, I could finally remove Python 2.7 from it.
-ESPHome still runs on the same box with some small patches (included in my Ebuild), the current `esphome-9999` doesn't even need a `src_prepare()`.
+I am doing most of the tests/work on such a box with Python 3.8 only.
+During compile tests, I have all available tests turned on.
+ESPHome runs on the same box (and in the same environment) with some small patches (included in my Ebuild), the current `esphome-9999` doesn't even need a `src_prepare()`.

 ## ...
 Python 3.7
 You will need at least Python 3.7.7 for running Home assistant on Gentoo Linux.
-By user request, I have populated an ~arm64 KEYWORD on all ebuilds, which is (currently) completely untested.
-I know about at least 2 guys using it, but I had no feedback yet.
-I will some day prepare a cross compile environment to build a public binary repo for Home Assistant on [Sakakis-'s Image](https://github.com/sakaki-/gentoo-on-rpi-64bit).
+If you are new here, forget about 3.7, set it up straight on Python 3.8.
+Before a new release of the app-misc/homeassistant Ebuild is made, I make sure all important components also compile on 3.7.
+During compile tests, I have all available tests turned on.
+I won't do any production tests anymore with Python 3.7

 ## Python 2.7 on Gentoo

 In August 2020 I discovered that it is now possible to remove Python 2.7 completely.
 I have done this on all my test servers and my Home Assistant Box.
 All still work like a charm.

+## ARM64
+By user request, I have populated an ~arm64 KEYWORD on all ebuilds, which is (currently) completely untested.
+I know about at least 2 guys using it, but I had no feedback yet.
+I will some day prepare a cross compile environment to build a public binary repo for Home Assistant on [Sakakis-'s Image](https://github.com/sakaki-/gentoo-on-rpi-64bit).

 ## Nearly all Home Assistant Components are now included
-Except some modules with uncorrectable errors (e.g. hard drive crashes, lost sources) I believe all possible integrations for Home Assistant and their stated dependencies are included as ebuilds, based on the integrations list from `/usr/lib/python3.7/site-packages/homeassistant/components/*/manifest.json`.
+Except some modules with uncorrectable errors (e.g. hard drive crashes, lost sources) I believe all possible integrations for Home Assistant and their stated dependencies are included as ebuilds, based on the integrations list from `/usr/lib/python3.8/site-packages/homeassistant/components/*/manifest.json`.
 Many fixed dependencies (necessary or not) to old releases forbid installation of packages requiring newer ones, but I filed all dependencies strict as they have been declared in `setup.py` or `requirements.txt` (sometimes other sources) anyway.
 The exception proves the rule.

+Currrently missing (0.115.3):
+* azure-eventhub-5.1.0
+* azure-servicebus-0.50.1
+* google-cloud-texttospeech-0.4.0 (no potential need, good alternatives are on the market)
+* google-cloud-pubsub-0.39.1
+* pylacrosse-0.4.0 (version numbering mismatch, too lazy to patch)
+* opencv-python-headless-4.3.0.36
+* tensorflow-2.3.0 & tf-models-official-2.3.0 (I just wait for the Ebuild on main repo)
+* pyuptimerobot-0.0.5 (seems unmaintained, could not find a valid source)

 In some cases I added small patches to the ebuilds, some packages have versions pinned without any reason.
-For me it's OK, if the packages compile and complete their own tests in the sandbox.
+For me it's OK, if the packages compile and complete *all* their own tests in the sandbox.
 Please let me know if you encounter problems.
 I will continuously expand my tests and do more cleanups.

-## Why don't we use a virtual environment for Home Assistant
+## Why I don't (want to) use a virtual environment for Home Assistant
 On Gentoo, we have a very powerful package manager.
 So I (now) try to put everything Home Assistant uses into Ebuilds.

 Some years ago I started with only those packages Home Assitant needed absolutely to start.
 Home Assistant then downloads and installs modules it requires and cannot find.
 After some time, `/etc/homeassitant/deps` grew larger and larger, things messed up, I had a well maintained system, except the directory where a lot of packages (also outdated ones) live without our knowledge.